magnubgr/magnubgr.github.io/README.md

 - Processing and visualization of data from IC production testing.

 **SW Developer Internship @ Eiendomsverdi (_Summer 2020_)**
-- Developed a machine learning model with PyTorch for image classification, with a React frontend and a Flask API backend fetching data of an SQL server.
+- Developed a machine learning model with PyTorch for image classification
+- React frontend and a Flask API backend fetching data from an SQL server.
 - Machine learning model resulted in a 90% accuracy.

 **Data entry and SW development (Part-time) @ Eiendomsverdi (_March 2019 - March 2021_)**
 - Part-time job with data entry and manual quality control of data.
 Also smaller software development assignments.